day8/re-frame/docs/clojurescript.md

 ## Not Evaluating

+We've now reviewed how `lists` and `symbols` have special evaluation.
+But what if we didn't want that?
+What if we wanted a `list` to evaluate to itself, like the other data litterals?

-If you **don't** want the normal evaluation for a `list`, you use a leading  `#!clj '`  charater.
-That means "don't evaluate as a function call, evaluate as a plain list".
+Answer: you use a leading  `#!clj '`  charater on the `list`.
+That character means "don't evaluate as a function call, evaluate as a plain list".

 |   Data          |   Evaluates To         |  Comments                                     |